-The first revelation was that Smith had a number of other charges of assault against women to answer.
+The first revelation was that Smith had other charges of assault against women to answer.
 One of these charges dated as far back as October 1858, when a married woman by the name of Ann Graham reported to the Marlborough Street police court that she had been indecently assaulted.
-Smith’s modus operandi matched the 1863 incident, for Ann had been pregnant at the time, and her assailant had approached her as a medical man.
+Smith’s modus operandi matched the 1863 incident, for Ann had been pregnant at the time and her assailant had approached her as a medical man.
 The case was settled out of court with a payment of five shillings to the victim of the assault.

-Then in February 1863, in a house near the Haymarket in Oxendon Street, he had attacked a young inmate of the Marylebone workhouse, Hannah Bird, who had only escaped his lecherous attentions by feigning labour pains.
-Finally, when he was arrested on the 23rd of May, he had just assaulted yet another young woman, Maria Whelan, in the brothel in the Strand.
-The arresting officer, Police Constable Collington of the “F” or Covent Garden division, caught him as he was making off from the house.
+Then in February 1863, in a house near the Haymarket in Oxendon Street, he attacked a young inmate of the Marylebone workhouse, Hannah Bird, who only escaped his lecherous attentions by feigning labour pains.
+Finally, when he was arrested on 23 May, he had just assaulted yet another young woman, Maria Whelan, in the brothel in the Strand.
+The arresting officer, Police Constable Collington of the F or Covent Garden division, caught him as he was making off from the house.

-He was the son of Thomas Wade, a colonel of the Black Watch, and Anne Smythe, who hailed from County Westmeath in Ireland.
-Like his father he served in the army, and it is believed that he held first a lieutenancy and then a captaincy in the Seaforth Highlanders, both of these ranks being purchased rather than earned.
+He was the son of Thomas Wade, a colonel in the Black Watch, and Anne Smythe, who hailed from County Westmeath in Ireland.
+Like his father he served in the army, and it is believed that he held first a lieutenancy and then a captaincy in the Seaforth Highlanders, both ranks being purchased rather than earned.
 He was not exactly a model soldier, and in his late twenties he was ejected from the regiment for liaising inappropriately with a fellow officer’s wife.
 When he married in 1865, his wife had already given him two illegitimate daughters, who were born in quick succession not long after his attack on Ann Graham.

 We know several other things about Arthur Wade.
-Firstly, he was the brother of the distinguished sinologist Thomas Francis Wade, who spent many years in China as a British diplomat, before taking up an appointment as the first Professor of Chinese at Cambridge.
+First, he was the brother of the distinguished sinologist Thomas Francis Wade, who spent many years in China as a British diplomat before taking up an appointment as the first Professor of Chinese at Cambridge.
 Then again, the mathematician and philosopher Alfred North Whitehead, who also had Cambridge connections, married a legitimate daughter of his with the rather remarkable name of Evelyn Ada Maud Rice Willoughby Wade.

 Finally, we know what he looked like.
 He was quite tall, and slight.
 He had a thin face with a fair complexion.
 He had curly light hair, and at the time of his arrest he wore a moustache.
-He liked people to think that he was a lot younger than he actually was.
+He liked people to think that he was a lot younger than he was.

 Her experience closely paralleled those of the other young women who had been assaulted by Wade.
-Presenting himself quite mendaciously as a doctor, the ex-army officer had tricked her into accepting a position as a wet nurse for “a lady of title” who lived at an address in Eaton Square in Belgravia.
+Presenting himself quite mendaciously as a doctor, the ex-army officer had tricked her into accepting a position as a wet nurse for ‘a lady of title’ who lived at an address in Eaton Square in Belgravia.
 In fact there was no such address, and the message, which had been brought to the workhouse by a female accomplice, was a fake.
 However, the master of the workhouse, Thomas Thorne, was sufficiently unsuspecting to give Louisa permission to go and meet her future employer.

 The so-called servant of the non-existent lady led Louisa out into Cleveland Street, where she was met by Wade and escorted to a cab parked round the corner in Clipstone Street.
 Wade instructed the cabman to drive them to Wellington Street, adding that he wanted to go via Charlotte Street.
 The Charlotte Street route would avoid the workhouse: Wade clearly did not want Louisa to be spotted with him.

 The cabman, Joseph Hearne, remembered the episode.
 He had been hailed in Leicester Square by Wade and a female companion — his mysterious accomplice — who alighted in Clipstone Street and walked down into Cleveland Street.
 Meanwhile Wade disappeared into a public house, saying that he needed to get change for a sovereign.
-When he emerged he was smoking a cigar.
+When he emerged, he was smoking a cigar.
 He walked round the corner, coming back with a poorly dressed young woman, who Hearne thought he might be taking home to nurse his wife.

-As indeed he did, for the Bow Street magistrate considered it a “very serious” case, and committed Wade for trial at the Old Bailey.
+As indeed he did, for the Bow Street magistrate considered it a ‘very serious’ case and committed Wade for trial at the Old Bailey.
 Meanwhile, poor Mary Marshall brought herself before the same magistrate, requesting assistance.
-As a result of the detailed account she had given of the 1862 incident, her Conduit Street employer had dismissed her.
-McKenzie told the court that he had looked into the matter, and could vouch for Mary’s good character.
+As a result of the detailed account she had given of the 1862 incident her Conduit Street employer had dismissed her.
+McKenzie told the court that he had looked into the matter and could vouch for Mary’s good character.
 Thomas Henry awarded her a sovereign from the poor box.

 But Louisa’s story did not end here.
 Three weeks after her ordeal, while still residing in the workhouse in Cleveland Street, she entered her confinement.
 And it was at that point that Dr Joseph Rogers — a real doctor — took her under his wing … TO BE CONCLUDED